mmw/react-password-strength/README.md

 - Props to pass down to the `input` element of the component.
 Things like `name`, `id`, etc
 - Passing down `className` will overwrite the default classes
+- Passing down `className` instead will just amend to the default input classes
 - Protected props `onChange`, `ref`, and `value` cannot be overwritten and will be ignored if passed in `inputProps`

 ### Classes